Skip to main content

 5. Show your booth attendant which settings to use

-Make sure your booth attendant doesn't accidentally select the wrong settings!
+Make sure your booth attendant doesn’t accidentally select the wrong event or change your settings.

-6. Printing - what to do if you plan to print
+6. Printing - If you plan to print

 Did this answer your question?